 Graduates working in accountancy, banking and finance professions can expect:

-- salaries to increase rapidly if you gain professional qualifications and experience;
+- salaries to increase rapidly if you gain professional qualifications;

 - good opportunities for progression;